Our Projects

 Feed the Future Nigeria Agricultural Extension & Advisory Services Activity

-To date, the activity has forged relationships with 282 MSMEs committed to commercializing and integrating the MIPs into their service delivery models.
-Applying a gender and social inclusion lens, Connexus is linking partner FIs to SHFs with an emphasis on women and youth, with an estimated pipeline of more than $100M.
-As of the end of Q3Y3, we leveraged almost $4.2M in private investment and $7.4M in ag-related finance.
-To date, the activity has benefited 22,540 Nigerians, including 32% women and 24% youth, who have increased access to productive resources.
-This includes 465 new jobs created, especially for women and youth.
-In FY22, the activity helped increase productive yields by 387% for aquaculture, 116% for cowpea, 59% for maize, 26% for rice, and 66% for soybean.
-Over the life of the project, Connexus will help facilitate $60M in agriculture-related financing linked with improved agricultural extension and advisory services.
+The Activity forged relationships with 294 MSMEs committed to commercializing and integrating the MIPs into their service delivery models.
+Applying a gender and social inclusion lens, Connexus linked partner FIs to SHFs with an emphasis on women and youth.
+Connexus leveraged over $34M in private investment and $24.6M in ag-related finance.
+The Activity benefited 47,244 Nigerians, including 23% women and 48% youth, who have increased access to productive resources.
+This includes 648 new jobs created, especially for women and youth.

 Client(s):